Film Hub Midlands supports film exhibitors to reach audiences with independent, British and international film.

 Our Pitch Pots are available to help support a risk and try something new.
 Whether you are new to film exhibition and want to put on your first screening or an established cinema or community screen who wants to trial a new type of programming, we want to help audiences in the Midlands engage with the widest range of film in as many places as possible.

-We welcome both in-venue, online, and hybrid proposals for activity.
+We welcome both in-venue, and hybrid (online and in-venue) proposals for activity.